Napoleon III Style Wall Mirror In Burnished Brass "Repoussé" Workmanship

 Creator / Artist:

 Good; Wear consistent with age and use.
-The object is in good condition.
-The mirrors' imperfections, small stains, and their surface veiled patina attest to their antiquity and authenticity.
+The item is in good condition.
+The mirrors' imperfections, small stains, and their surface veiled patina attest to its antiquity and authenticity.

 International - YES